danse-inelastic/pyre/docs/VNFinstallguide.rst

 - For apache: /var/log/httpd
 - For vnf: $VNF_EXPORT/log

-You could also try running VNF out of </home/username>/dv/tools/pythia-0.8/vnf instead of </home/username>/alpha.
-This directory should already exist if you installed Make.mm correctly.
+You could also try running VNF out of /home/username/dv/tools/pythia-0.8/vnf instead of /home/username/alpha.
+This directory should already exist if you installed Make.mm and Pyre.

 And main.cgi should be changed to the following (with username changed to your username, etc.)::